Selecting Navigational Instruments

 Knotmeter: Measures a boat’s speed, and knotlog records distance traveled through the water.
 Both are basic navigation tools and provide information of general interest.
 Virtually all boaters want to know how fast the boat is going.

-Sailors want to trim sails to optimize boat speed, and the powerboaters want to optimize towing, cruising or trolling speed, or they just want to know how quickly they are getting somewhere.
+Sailors want to trim sails to optimize boat speed, and the powerboaters want to optimize towing, cruising or trolling speed, or just know how quickly they are getting somewhere.

 Depth sounder: Indicates how deep the water is so you can avoid running aground, can set your anchor with proper scope, and can navigate more accurately.
 Transducers, similar to those of a fishfinder, gather depth and speed information and pass it to connected displays.